 Below, you will find some straightforward guidance on how to interpret and understand some basic financial, enrollment, and outcome data related to private colleges.

-We’ve used six pieces of information from 2013-2018 to help you understand how to better compare one private college to another.
+We’ve used six pieces of information to help you understand how to better compare one private college to another.

 Compare each of the six indicators to look for any big differences among the colleges you are considering.